opentelekomcloud-docs/elastic-cloud-server/umn/source/security/security_groups/changing_a_security_group.rst

 Procedure
 ---------

 #.
-Log in to the console and access the ECS list page.
+Log in to the management console and access the ECS list page.

 #.
 Click |image1| in the upper left corner and select a region and project.